Extreme Heat Response

 Please note that each service provider has their own policies and guidelines for those using their services, and the specifics of accommodations range due to a variety of factors for each shelter.
 We recommend anyone seeking out these services contact a shelter directly to confirm the services available and any guidelines that may be helpful to know in advance.

 → Homeward Alliance / Murphy Center | Day shelter services for all | 242 Conifer Street, Fort Collins | (970) 494-9940

 → Fort Collins Rescue Mission | Overnight shelter services for men | 316 Jefferson St, Fort Collins | (970) 224-4302

 → Catholic Charities/Samaritan House | Overnight shelter services for women and families | 460 Linden Ctr.
 Dr. Fort Collins | (970) 484-5010

 Shelters always welcome service animals.
-Unfortunately, due to space constraints (especially on emergency weather nights when increased numbers of people are served), pets are not able to be accommodated.
+Unfortunately, due to space constraints, pets are generally not able to be accommodated.